mslinn/web3j-scala/README.md

 The `bin/run` bash script performs all of the following steps:

 1. Before running the demo program, start up an Ethereum client if you don’t already have one running, such as `geth`.
-   Below  the command line invocation of `geth` with the following options:
+   The `bin/runGeth` script invokes `geth` with the following options:
      - The Ethereum data directory is set `.ethereum` within the current directory, which will be created if required.
-     - JSON-RPC is enabled.
+     - HTTP-RPC is enabled.
      - Ethereum's experimental Whisper message facility is enabled.
      - The Rinkeby test network is used; no actual money will be risked for this test.
      - Inter-process communication will be via a virtual file located at `.ethereum/geth.ipc`.